atimpone/aws-foundation-journey/1-dev-environments/2-8-onboard-dev-teams.md

 We need to validate that the predefined AWS managed permission is sufficient as a starting point.
 It has some restrictions that might not be compatible with common dev use cases.

+Indeed, it is not sufficient.
+See [Issue 15](https://github.com/ckamps/aws-foundation-journey/issues/15)

 ---